The Mark of Zorro chapter 6 Diego seeks a bride

 “Ah, señor, but a maid delights to be won,” said the Doña Catalina.
 “It is her privilege, señor.
 The hours of courtship are held in memory during her lifetime.
 She remembers the pretty things her lover said, and the first kiss, when they stood beside the stream and looked into each other’s eyes, and when he showed sudden fear for her while they were riding and her horse bolted—those things, señor.

-See also The Mark of Zorro chapter 12 A Visit
+See also The Mark of Zorro chapter 2 On the heels of the storm

 “It is like a little game, and it has been played since the beginning of time.
 Foolish, señor?
 Perhaps when a person looks at it with cold reason.
 But delightful, nevertheless.”